Sarahhua2/426-FINAL/README.md

 Video demo: https://www.youtube.com/watch?v=rSFJ5k1UK8s

+## Launching the app

+Navigate to the 'Run and Debug' tab on VSCode, choose the 'Node.js' option from the drop-down menu, and from 'Select Launch Configuration', choose 'Run Current File'.
+Then navigate to 'app.mjs' and click the green arrow to run the file and start the backend server.
+Then use the Live Server extension to run the frontend.

 ## Overview

 For our final project, we developed a task management website.
 It features a comprehensive system that allows users to manage their tasks effectively.
 The platform supports all CRUD (Create, Read, Update, Delete) operations for task management.
 Additionally, it integrates a third-party API to fetch and display inspirational quotes, which users can also delete if desired.